dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/serverless/run-isolation.md

 # Serverless run isolation

 Dagster+ Serverless offers two settings for run isolation: isolated and non-isolated.

-- [**Isolated runs**](#isolated-runs-default) execute in their own container.
-They're the default and are intended for production and compute-heavy use cases..
-- [**Non-isolated runs**](#non-isolated-runs) trade off isolation for speed.
-They must be launched manually and are intended for fast iteration during development.
+Isolated runs have slower startup time and are safer, while non-isolated sacrifice isolation for faster startup time and are more convenient for development.

 ## What you'll learn